ZhouKanglei/AQA-Benchmark/README.md

 ```
 AQA-benchmark/
 ├── data/                   # Contains the datasets used for benchmarking
-├── scripts/                # Includes scripts for data preprocessing, training, and evaluation
+├── scripts/                # Includes scripts for training and evaluation examples
 ├── models/                 # Directory for storing model architectures and checkpoints
-├── results/                # Stores the results of the benchmark evaluations
+├── outputs/                # Stores the results of the benchmark evaluations
+├── datasets/               # Contains all the datasets used in the project
+├── criterion/              # Includes the criteria or loss functions used in the project
+├── utils/                  # Holds utility scripts and helper functions
 ├── README.md               # This file, providing an overview of the repository
 ```